-MA: Please share a little bit about you.
+MA: Please share a little bit about yourself.
 Do you have a background in music?
 Do you play any instruments and/or sing?

-MA: How has Girls Are Loud impacted the music community for women since its inception?
+MA: How have Girls Are Loud impacted the music community for women since its inception?

 MA: What are some of the most memorable artists/event projects you’ve worked on so far?